WSY168/New-Turbulence-Model/README.md

 # New Turbulence Model

-Data and materials for New Turbulence Model,
+Data and materials for New Turbulence Model.
 These data are associated with a manuscript currently under review at PNAS.
 Please cite the final publication once available.